OcelotWalrus/Dnf-Update-Bash-Script/README.md

 # Dnf Update Script

 A custom dnf update bash script i made to update your system easier, with differents options and parameters.
 It actually not only update your system and can do other severals things.
+Note that it is still in progress.

 ## Using The Script